 - The IVC filter has an unreasonable risk of migration in the body and the manufacturer failed to warn doctors and patients of this problem

-- The IVC filter has an unreasonable risk of perforation of the patient's organs and the manufacturer failed to warn doctors and patients of this problem
+- The IVC filter has an unreasonable risk of perforation of the patient's organs and the manufacturer failed to warn physicians and patients of this problem

 - The exterior surface was inadequately prepared which causes the filter to be at great risk of weakening and failure